 I’ve heard many bloggers say, “don’t write a post that YOU want, rather publish one that readers will search for.”

-But I say you can do that both.
+But I say you can do both.
 Just like this blog post, for example.
 I’m pumped up to teach what I learned as a new blogger, but I write it in a way that’s “not too much of me”.

 It’s about my experience, but it’s aimed to help my readers.